 - professional services to the organisation carried out in the course of business that are charged at a rate that is not greater than current market rates, or

 - interest on money lent at a rate that is not greater than current market rates.

 17.0 Joining Fees, Subscriptions and Levies

-17.1 If any Member does not pay a Subscription or levy by the date set by the Board or the Society, the Treasurer/Secretary will give written notice that, unless the arrears are paid by a nominated date, the Membership will be terminated.
+17.1 If any Member does not pay a Subscription or levy by the date set by the Board or the Society, the Deputy Chair will give written notice that, unless the arrears are paid by a nominated date, the Membership will be terminated.
 After that date, the Member shall (without being released from the obligation of payment of any sums due to the Society) have no Membership rights and shall not be entitled to participate in any Society activity.